 In line with the historical significance of the sugar cane crop, the major annual cultural festival of Barbados is called Crop Over, which signifies the end of the sugar cane crop harvest.

 The Crop Over festival involves a wide variety of entertainment and celebrations that brings thousands of tourists to the island each year.
-Held throughout July and ending in Grand Kadooment Day parade on the first Monday in August.
+Held throughout July and ends in the Grand Kadooment Day parade on the first Monday in August.

-In the lead up to the parade, the festival features numerous calypso and soca music competitions.
-These events and cultural activities, all have historical ties back to the original African slaves.
+In the lead-up to the parade, the festival features numerous calypso and soca music competitions.
+These events and cultural activities have historical ties to the original enslaved Africans.

-The slaves invented the Crop Over custom by their celebrations of the end of the hard sugar cane harvest.
+The enslaved people invented the Crop Over custom by celebrating the end of the complex sugar cane harvest.

 More Info: Get more info about the Crop Over Festival.

 The mixture of influences on Barbadian culture makes for an unusual cultural combination.
 The island of Barbados is an eclectic mix of people, nightlife, food, drink, music, style, housing, and architecture; the list could go on and on.

 Barbados culture is very open-minded – ask any local about a good ‘wine’ (not the alcoholic variety), and you’ll understand what we mean.

 Culture in Barbados is an excellent balance of old and new traditions, and you can see this reflected all over the island.

 To understand what makes the Bajan culture so unique, we recommend you come and experience it for yourself.